Atlantic horseshoe crab: Evolution

+Despite the limited fossil record, many ancient specimens closely resemble modern horseshoe crabs, indicating that their overall body structure has remained largely unchanged over time.

+This pattern of minimal structural change over long periods is often described as evolutionary stability.

 Horseshoe crabs were traditionally grouped with the extinct eurypterids (sea scorpions) as the Merostomata.
 However, recent studies suggest a relationship between the eurypterids and the arachnids, leaving Xiphosura in the clade Prosomapoda.
 They may have evolved in the shallow seas of the Paleozoic Era (541–252 million years ago) with other primitive arthropods like the trilobites.
 The four species of horseshoe crab are the only remaining members of the Xiphosura, one of the oldest classes of marine arthropods.

-The oldest known horseshoe crab, Lunataspis aurora, 4 cm from head to tail-tip, has been identified in 445-million-year-old Ordovician strata in Manitoba.
+The oldest known horseshoe crab, Lunataspis aurora, 4 cm from head to tail-tip, has been identified in 445-million-year-old Ordovician strata in Manitoba..
+This fossil shows that early horseshoe crabs have a similar body structure to modern species.
+Its features suggest that the horseshoe crab body was established very early in their history.
+Discoveries like this help scientists understand how certain traits remained stable over a long period of time.

 Horseshoe crabs are often referred to as living fossils, as they have changed little in the last 445 million years.
 Forms almost identical to this species were present during the Triassic period 230 million years ago, and similar species were present in the Devonian, 400 million years ago.
 However, horseshoe crab preservation in the fossil record is extremely rare and the Atlantic horseshoe crab itself has no fossil record at all.
 Until recently it was thought that the genus Limulus "ranges back only some 20 million years, not 200 million".

 The oldest member of the subfamily Limulinae are known from the Late Jurassic (Tithonian), belonging to the species Crenatolimulus darwini from Poland.
 The oldest and currently only other known species in the genus Limulus is Limulus coffini from the Late Cretaceous (Maastrichtian) of the United States.